 Liam graduated with a Master’s degree in Economic Science from University College Dublin.
 He holds a Certificate and Diploma in Company Direction from the Institute of Directors and a Diploma in Management Practice from National University of Ireland Galway.

 Marie Guidon is Head of the RCSI School of Physiotherapy.
 During her clinical career, she worked in Connolly, Jervis St., Richmond and Beaumont Hospitals.
 She was subsequently appointed Physiotherapy Manager in St. James’s Hospital.
 She completed postgraduate education in sports medicine, hydrotherapy and cardiorespiratory physiotherapy, was awarded an MSc (Research) from Trinity College Dublin and a PhD from NUI/RCSI.

 In 1998 she moved to RCSI to take up the position as Head of School of Physiotherapy and the first graduates from the School were conferred in 2002.
-She is a member of RCSI Academic Council and Senior Leaders Group.
-She has been actively involved in the Irish Society of Chartered Physiotherapists (ISCP), the professional body for physiotherapy in Ireland, for many years and has served on a number of committees including Education and International Affairs.
-She is currently President of the ISCP and chairs the ISCP Professional Procedures/Ethics Committee.
-She has represented the ISCP at regional, national and international level.
+She has been actively involved in the Irish Society of Chartered Physiotherapists (ISCP), the professional body for physiotherapy in Ireland, for many years and has served on a number of committees including Professional Procedures and Ethics, Education and International Affairs.
+She was President of the ISCP from 2016-2018 and has represented the ISCP at regional, national and international level.